 - Texting is the highest rated contact method for customer satisfaction compared to all other communication channels (Text – 90; Phone – 77; Facebook – 66).

-This strategy is so effective, we’ve seen practices reduce their no-show rates by 40%-50% within weeks of implementation, giving them the ability to add appointments back to their schedule every week.
-We send productivity through the roof and dramatically increase revenue by getting patients that are already scheduled in the door and moving our waitlisted patients to an open slot in the schedule.
+This strategy is so effective, we’ve seen practices reduce their patient no-show rates by 40%-50% within weeks of implementation, giving them the ability to add appointments back to their schedules every week.
+This sends productivity through the roof and dramatically increases revenue by getting patients that are already scheduled in the door and moving waitlisted patients to an open slot in the schedule.